-In the movie, Knowing, with Nicolas Cage, there are a couple of thought-provoking philosophical moments.
+In the movie, Knowing, with Nicolas Cage, there is a thought-provoking philosophical moment.
 I know that seems hard to believe, but please bear with me.
 The classroom scene caught my attention.
 John, an astrophysicist, played by Cage, asks his MIT students whether the universe is “determined or random.”
 Based on the way the scene plays out, the world is supposedly one of the two.
 If determined, every effect is the result of a chain of antecedent causes.
-Events are telic; that is, there is a point or purpose to the chain.
-Reality is closed and predetermined.
+Furthermore, the events are telic; that is, there is a point or purpose to the chain.
+In this case, reality is closed and predetermined.

 If quantum-indeterminacy is ontic, where quantum events are ontologically vague, then the universe is random.
-In a sense, at the lowest level of scale, future states are not wholly determined by past ones.
-Even though this is not the only way to interpret quantum models, it is a popular way.
-Assuming this interpretation is accurate, and when combined with the chaotic nonlinearity of the world, one can conceive of a flexible and open universe—the little uncertainties at the micro-level bubble up to significant changes at the macro level.
+In this case, at the lowest level of scale, future states are not wholly determined by past ones.
+Even though this is not the only way to interpret the mathematical models of quantum observations, it is a popular way.
+Assuming this interpretation is accurate, and when combined with the chaotic nonlinearity of the world, one can conceive of a flexible and open universe—little uncertainties at the micro-level bubble up to significant unknowns at the macro level.

 Knowing (the movie) paints a false dilemma: the universe is either determined, without freewill, perhaps heading towards telos (the end of some cosmic goal) – or, it is random, flexible, evolving, and absurd.
 But there is an escape between the horns of this dilemma.
 The universe may be open and have a purpose.
 Christian theology has room for this alternative.
 In his book, Science and Providence, John Polkinghorne, writes of:

 “…a world of orderliness but not clockwork regularity; of potentiality without predictability, endowed with an assurance of development, but with a certain openness to its actual form.”